kailash-manasarovar/statement/docs/timeline/2025/march.md

 - It is a Wednesday evening and very quiet.
 - We sit at a table for two.
 - No-one else is around.
-- Suddenly, a man comes and sits at the round table right beside us.
+- Suddenly, a man comes and sits at the big round table right beside us.
 - There are ample empty tables throughout the pub he could have sat at, but he chose to sit next to us.
 - He is with a couple of British Muslim men who sit with him.
-- The man is a little camp and I assume he's gay.
+- The man is loud, and a little camp, and I assume he's gay.
 - He barks questions at the men, relentlessly.
 - They answer him assiduously in a semi-scared manner.
 - More British Muslim men turn up and sit with them.